by Beverly Nelson

 Holiday Gift Ideas for Caregivers

 Caregivers may need help asking for help, so this is where you can come in.
-Consider the following gift ideas to pamper your caregiver and give him or her a well-deserved break:
+Consider thoughtful gifts like a custom photo blanket or scented candles to pamper your caregiver.
+You can read more below to find that perfect gift and give him or her a well-deserved break:

 - Maid service: Spending so much time caring for others oftentimes means caregivers set aside their own needs.
 They may not have time to keep up with accumulating clutter and mess at home.
 Home Advisor estimates that the average price of a cleaning service in Raleigh NC, for example, ranges from $103 to $173 for a 6-hour session.
 A gift of one or two cleaning sessions may just be your caregiver’s favorite gift of all time.